Looking for a new pair of in-ear headphones to partner with your smartphone or tablet? This is the page for you.

 Those bundled buds will only last so long and this list proves you don't have to spend a fortune to get a serious jump in sound quality.
 Of course, if your budget allows you can spend more, which is something to consider if, say, you use a premium portable music player full of hi-res music.

 Compared to over-ear designs that can look and feel big and bulky, in-ears offer a more discreet listening experience, while their snug fit tends to deliver decent levels of isolation from the outside world.

-There's something for everyone on this list including budget and premium earphones, plus wireless and noise-cancelling options too.
+There's something for everyone on this list including budget and premium earphones, plus noise-cancelling and wireless headphones, too.
 Rest assured, all the in-ear headphones mentioned below deliver impressive audio for the money.
 And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.